 Candidates running for the SGA President/Vice President, Chair of Location Campus Affairs, RHAA Chair ticket, or for SGA Senate must mandatorily submit a candidacy form that the Student Court will make available to the student body via email, website and social media.
 For purposes of assuring eligibility and to avoid confusion caused by duplicate names, the information form will require candidates to provide their student ID number.
 All information forms must be typed and submitted electronically by emailing completed forms to stcourt@uwgb.edu.

-.
+Candidates must submit signature forms with their complete candidacy forms.

 Significance and Disposition of Election Materials

 Candidates who successfully complete the candidacy form will be placed on the ballot and must participate in any candidate debate/ candidate forum organized by the Court.
 The Court reserves the right to disqualify, or otherwise penalize candidates whose election materials are falsified or incomplete.